NS-TREC-Ct207/NSHR-Yokosaka-Intercity/README.md

 3. Special thanks to the 'VRU Virtual Railway Union' for their operational support of the 'Touhou Express'.

-4. The route scenarios are incomplete.
-We recommend the 'C101','D81','G11' and 'Y901' scenarios.
+4. The full-timetables scenarios are incomplete.
+We recommend the scenarios which we gived.

 5. This route requires the "Nagoya_Common" Structures and the "BveEx" extension plugin by "Okaoka".
 Please install them in the same folder as the route and enable "BveEx" before use.